In Analytics, Segmentation equals success – Justin CutroniTweet

-This example basically says give me all the sessions of users where the medium was either referral or Organic or both.
+This example basically says give me all the sessions where the medium was either referral or Organic or both.

-If we look it visually, we will have 2 users and 3 sessions.
+If we look at it visually, we will have 2 users and 3 sessions.

-And if we turned this to a User scoped segment, then we have
+And if we turned this into a User scoped segment, then we have –

 C. Exclude conditions –

-Like include conditions, we can also have exclude conditions.
+Like include conditions, we can also have excluded conditions.